 - Pages – 216

-Wealthing Rabbits is one of the most successful books on Personal Finance in Canada.
+Wealthing Rabbits is one of Canada’s most successful books on Personal Finance.
 This book uses anecdotes and references to popular culture to teach people the fundamentals of personal finance in a relatable manner.
 It covers retirement, mortgages, credit cards, taxation, debt management, insurance, and most importantly, savings.
-The book is famous for being one of the most accessible and engaging guides to the otherwise boring genre of personal finance.
+The book is famous for being one of the most accessible and engaging guides to the otherwise boring personal finance genre.

 Stop Overthinking Money – Five Simple Rules Of Financial Success

 This book teaches readers the basics and importance of personal finance by equating it to fitness.
 The author explains that financial fitness is a lot like physical fitness, both figuratively and literally, because of its tremendous impact on one’s life.
 The book describes the financial equivalents of dieting and exercising to maintain excellent financial health.
 Preet explains in his book that the 80-20 rule, by which 80% of the outcome is affected by just 20% of actions, is heavily applicable to personal finance and that its correct application can put you ahead of most of the population.

 Debt-Free Forever – Take Control of Your Money and Your Life